Thermo Tech Windows Reviews And Prices

 Thermo-Tech vs Heartland

 Hi guys, we're currently looking at replacement windows including multiple full frame replacements.
 It's a 1938 stucco/plaster house and we want it to look at least a bit like original windows but be maintenance free so we're facing some sticker shock!
+I'd love a copy of your list and thank you so much for your thermo tech windows reviews.

 For your comparison purposes, here's the pricing we've gotten.
 All are double hung, 8 are between 3x3 and 3x5 (old house so non-standard sizes) and three are double width that will be two double hungs side by side in one opening.